-Fan's viral 96-mph pitch catches attention of MLB team, scores minor-league contract
+Fan's viral 96 mph pitch catches attention of MLB team, scores minor league contract

 "He hit 96 mph," Christian tweeted. "@MLB Let's get him signed!"

-The video went viral with more than 700,000 views — and it got the attention of the Oakland A's front office.
+The video went viral with more than 700,000 views — and it got the attention of the Oakland Athletics front office.

-This week, Patterson linked a minor league deal with the Oakland Athletics's.
+This week, Patterson linked a minor league deal with the A's.

 "Words cannot describe this feeling and I cannot thank everyone enough who has been part of this journey so far!"
 Patterson captioned an Instagram photo.
 "This story is not over.
 It is not the beginning.
 I am writing the next chapters and excited for this journey!
 Time to focus even more, work even harder, and it all starts with your mindset.
 Go after your dreams and make them a reality!"